iamadai/DataAugumentationForTextToSpeech/README.md

 - If you AM/Vocoder model contain duration features, the method is useful
 - If you AM/Vocoder model have fundmental frequency features, the method is useful
 - If you Vocoder model is a Universal Vocoder, the method is useful
-- If you want to simulate almost all range of ages and genders, the method is userful
+- If you want to simulate almost all range of ages and genders, the method is userful, train a source model, then refine with target speaker data, maybe  very very useful for one-shot TTS
 - If you want to enrich prosody related performances, the method is not your expected.